envygeeks/jekyll-assets/README.md

 end
 ```

+## Rails Assets Integration

-For example, if you would like to manage javascript assets via [rails-assets.org](https://rails-assets.org), create the following Hook in your site's _plugins folder to add rails-assets gem paths to your load path:
+If you would like to manage javascript assets via [rails-assets.org](https://rails-assets.org), create the following Hook in your site's `_plugins` folder:

 ```ruby
 # _plugins/rails_assets.rb